-Talking to kids about how they handled tests can help them feel more in control.
 After a test, ask your child how it went.
 Did your child feel prepared?
 Was there anything your child felt unprepared for?
 (You can also talk about this when your child gets the graded test back.)
 This can help kids learn to make their own decisions about how to prepare for tests in the future: “Before the unit test, I should practice using my vocabulary words in a sentence.”
-Taking action can help kids feel more in control of the situation.
+Figuring out what to try next time can help kids feel more in control of the situation.
 And that could reduce test anxiety going forward.

 About the author